runderwo/kv9300_connect/README.md

 Unfortunately, Java 1.8 security controls no longer allow non-signed applets to run by default, necessitating various workarounds in the JVM configuration.

+Further compounding the misery, Google has removed NPAPI plugin support from the popular Chrome browser in favor of the more modern PPAPI plugin interface, but as a side effect has disabled the Java browser plugin which relies on NPAPI.

-Worse, as of January 2016, Oracle, the current owner of Java, announced that the Java browser plug-in interface would be phased out due to security concerns, eventually leaving the user with no way to remotely access this serious of KVM switches.
+Worse, as of January 2016, Oracle, the current owner of Java, announced that the Java browser plug-in interface would be phased out due to security concerns, eventually leaving the user with no way at all to remotely access this series of KVM switches.

 ## Installation